FAQ's

 Can I fly in?

-Please email admin@cpop.co.uk or contact the office on 01829 772 432.
-From early 2012 Aviation Packs will be available providing flight coordinates and all the necessary information required to fly in.
+Please click here for more details on how to fly in.
+From early 2013 Aviation Packs will be available providing flight coordinates and all the necessary information required to fly in.

 What are the Seating arrangements and facilities at the Fireworks Concert?